jyutzler/Bridge-Systems/system.md

 Responses in new suits or NT are natural and forcing if below game.
 ## Competitive Bidding
-There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.

 It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall: